 Lead by example.

 Get students to take the lead and set the example for good digital citizenship.
-Remind them that regardless of how other people are responding online, they should set the standard of conversation by contributing positive work.
+Remind them that regardless of how other people are responding online, they should set the standard for the conversation by contributing positive work.
 Positive engagement will speak for itself.

 Note: If students are engaging in productive conversations, taking responsibility for their actions and acknowledging room for improvement, they’ll be helping to build better online communities and getting other people to follow in their footsteps, perpetuating positivity in online discussions.